 Internet games can be a safe and enjoyable online activity, but to keep all the PCs on your home network safe, here are some tips.
 A multiplayer Internet game sometimes requires an exception to the firewall rule to allow information from the game to get through to your computer.
 However, anytime you accept more permissive security settings on your firewall, you increase the chance of getting a virus or malicious program.
 So make sure you are comfortable with the company behind the game before you agree to make an exception.
 A more cautious option: Your firewall may allow you to designate specific IP addresses of gaming friends as "trusted" to reduce the possibility of a malicious program infecting your computer.

-key practices of good personal computer security include:
+Other key practices of good personal computer security include:

 - - Use antivirus and antispyware software